21-ways/21-ways.github.io/ch0-02-introduction.md

 upbringing, your ideology, even your political views - all these will influence how you see and understand Bitcoin.

-To some, Bitcoin is a once-in-a-millennium invention\[Footnote: Some people argue that Bitcoin can also be understood as a discovery, but more on that later.\]: the greatest thing that happened to money since we started picking up yellow rocks thousands of years ago.
+To some, Bitcoin is a once-in-a-millennium invention[^invention]: the greatest thing that happened to money since we started picking up yellow rocks thousands of years ago.
 To others, it is the greatest Ponzi scheme on earth: funny internet money that has no intrinsic value.
 To me, it is one of the most fascinating phenomena of